aerosol/fastmail-appimage/README.md

  - Requires npm and yarn
  - Not yet in AUR
  - `make` generates pacman archive with desktop entry
+ - I have no clue why does it want mono and gtk for pacman dist target

 ```
 (yharnam) master-* ~/dev/fastmail-appimage $ make